 Date & Time: 9 May 2017 at 1pm

 Business will include:

-Program includes general business and a presentation by Graeme Smith from the Australian Museum.
+Program includes general business and a presentation by Mike Muller from Brisbane City Council Mosquito management program.

 All welcome!
 Join us after the meeting for tea and coffee.